Josh Thompson about blog projects

 Lots of this year was informed by books, but mostly by books I read in years prior.

 In 2017, I first read The Problem of Political Authority, and was insta-wrecked on the institution of ‘political authority’ as a needful given.
-Political ‘rule’ no more given then the religeous ‘rulings’ of the catholic church in France in, say 1590. the best ‘desired outcomes’ of political authority are more available to those that refrain from relying upon the use of of violence and domination, which is intrinsic to political authority.
+Political ‘rule’ no more given then the religious ‘rulings’ of the catholic church in France in, say 1590. the best ‘desired outcomes’ of political authority are more available to those that refrain from relying upon the use of of violence and domination, which is intrinsic to political authority.
 So… reasonable people can simply throw it all out.

 Thus, I generally have called myself an anarchist, though semi-reluctantly, and never in a way associated with violence.
 Spraypainting capital “A”s on stuff is not my vibe.